 The links in this section give more detail about how to craft a winning grant proposal.
 Make an appointment at the GradGrants Center if you’d like feedback at any stage.

 - The Art of Writing Proposals, from the Social Science Research Council.
 This essay is recommended by many grant administrators for its broad applicability.

 - The Holy Grail: In Pursuit of the Dissertation Proposal, by Michael Watts.
-A fantastic resource for anyone writing grants for dissertation support, relevant advice for other kinds of funding proposals as well.
-With links to sample proposals, some of which include budgets.
+A fantastic resource for anyone writing grants for dissertation support, with relevant advice for other kinds of funding proposals as well.
+Includes links to sample proposals, some of which include budgets.